rreece/rreece.github.io/sw/index.md

 <img src="img/root2html-example.png" alt="root2html-example" width="700"/>
 </a>

-A script that generates html and images from a ROOT file of TCanvases.
+A script that generates html and images from a ROOT file of TCanvases for visualizing a list of plots.

 -   [github.com/rreece/root2html](https://github.com/rreece/root2html)